aziascreations/C99-Utility-Libraries/readme.md

 Keep in mind, the [doxygen-awesome-css](https://github.com/jothepro/doxygen-awesome-css) submodule repository uses an [MIT license](https://github.com/jothepro/doxygen-awesome-css/blob/main/LICENSE).<br>
 You can either not clone it or fork the project and remove it to be 100% safe if you use the `CC0 1.0` license.<br>
-The documentation will still build without it, but it will have a "worse"-looking UI.
+The documentation will still build without it, but it will have a "worse-looking" UI.